OBF/obf-docs/Affiliated-Project-Policy.md

 active developer community, but a limited or small user base.
 Such projects may have a narrow focus, or be in the early phases of adoption.
 Even if small by comparison to Core OBF Projects, their developer and user communities will nevertheless be very active, and their focus will be highly relevant to the OBF.
 These projects will also be active members of the OBF organization.

+#### Requirements for Affiliated Project status
+To be an affiliated project, a project must show the following:

+- An active community with defined leadership.
+Evidence of this could include recent pull requests being reviewed / accepted, blog posts, or community events/conferences.
+- The project must have an Open Source licence, either [OSI-approved](https://opensource.org/licenses) or one that has agreed by the board as compatible
+- The project must have a Code of Conduct.
+Linking directly to the OBF Code of Conduct is acceptable.

+#### Benefits of Affiliated Project status
+- Participation in OBF community umbrella initiatives such as [Google Summer of Code](https://obf.github.io/GSoC/)
+- Management of server resources if needed, including project mailing lists, domain names, and application / site hosting.
+- Better continuity / sustainability - no need to change account details over for domain names and hosting next time a project maintainer moves on.

 ### Candidate OBF Project

 Candidate OBF Projects have the aspiration and promise to develop themselves into an Affiliated OBF Project.
 They may already meet most or all criteria for Affiliated Project status except for having been active members of the OBF organization.

 This status presents the path for projects previously unaffiliated with the OBF to attain official affiliation.
 Candidate Projects will be in this status for only a limited amount of time, typically one year, and no more than 3 years in a row.

+Candidate projects must fulfil all criteria for the Affiliated OBF Project status before they can officially become affiliated.

 ### Other projects